 Designers in Multiple Roles

 My view of instructional design, and therefore my philosophy and approach, incorporates designers working in two separate roles: practitioners and researchers.
 In my view, the practitioner has the responsibility of taking the body of knowledge and evaluating it to determine what methods, approaches, and frameworks are suitable to a given design context.
 Then, they apply that knowledge to design tasks in the field to best serve learners and performers.
 By doing so, they create value for the corpus and our field.
 The researcher's responsibility is to add to the body of knowledge by conducting scientific research to validate and verify new approaches, methods, and ideas.
 They will also evaluate the body of knowledge through peer review and replication.
 The researchers create tools that practitioners can use in the field.
-As someone who moves between academic and practical roles in my work, it's surprise that I have a view of the instructional design field which incorporates both researchers, practitioners, and the body of knowledge generally.
+As someone who moves between academic and practical roles in my work, it's no surprise that I have a view of the instructional design field which incorporates both researchers, practitioners, and the body of knowledge generally.

 The Human Element